 Our Community - Yarrabah

-Yarrabah Shire lies to the East of Cairns and by road is placed approx. 60 kilometres from Cairns CBD.
+Yarrabah Shire lies to the East of Cairns and by road is placed approximately 60 kilometres from Cairns CBD.

 The coastline runs east from False Cape around Mission Bay, past Cape Grafton and Kings Point and then south to Palmer Point.
 It has an area of approx. 158.8 square kilometres and a population of approx. 2,559 (according to the 2016 census) and unofficially - due to a known deficit in accuracy in census reporting - of up to 4,000 people.